DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-06-linking-schools-together-using-gias-relationship-data.md

 ## How it works

-On the school details page, we display related schools after the school details summary.
-This section lists any schools linked to the current school as a predecessor or successor.
+On the school details page, we display a related schools section after the school details summary.
+This section shows two separate lists: one for successor schools and one for predecessor schools.
+We only show a list if it contains at least one school.

-For each related school, we show:

-- the school name
+For each related school, we show the school name and link to its school details page.
-- the nature of the relationship (predecessor or successor)

 This helps users understand the school's history and navigate between related records.

+### Example 1 - the school is successor

+> **Related schools**
+>
+> Activate Learning is the successor to:
+>
+> - Bracknell and Wokingham College
+> - Guildford College of Further and Higher Education
+> - North Oxfordshire College and School of Art
+> - Oxford and Cherwell College, Rycotewood Centre
+> - Oxford College of Further Education

+### Example 2 - the school is successor and predecessor

+> **Related schools**
+>
+> Guildford College of Further and Higher Education is the successor to:
+>
+> - Farnham College
+> - Merrist Wood College
+>
+> Guildford College of Further and Higher Education is the predecessor to:
+>
+> - Activate Learning

+### Example 3 - the school is predecessor

+> **Related schools**
+>
+> Farnham College is the predecessor to:
+>
+> - Guildford College of Further and Higher Education

 ## Design decisions